AI Data Operations · Pricing Intelligence 2026

 USA-Based Annotation

-• Native English expertise for nuanced NLP and sentiment tasks
+• Native English expertise for nuanced NLP, sentiment, and LLM tasks

-• Domain experts for highly regulated industries (clinical, legal)
+• Domain experts for highly regulated industries — clinical, legal, financial

 • Easier compliance documentation for US-regulatory requirements